firebase/firebase-ios-sdk/FirebaseCombineSwift/DECISIONS.md

 # Module structure

 ## Discussion
-The general idea is to keep all Combine-related code in a separate module (`FirebaseCombineSwift`, to match the naming scheme used for `FirebaseFirestoreSwift` and `FirebaseStorage`).
+The general idea is to keep all Combine-related code in a separate module, `FirebaseCombineSwift`.

 By using the `#if canImport(moduleName)` directive, we can make sure to only enable the publishers for a module that developers have imported into a build target.